KittyGiraudel/sass-guidelines/en/_syntax.md

 ## Strings

 Believe it or not, strings play quite a large role in both CSS and Sass ecosystems.
-Most CSS values are either lengths or strings (usually unquoted), so it actually is quite crucial to stick to some guidelines when dealing with strings in Sass.
+Most CSS values are either lengths or identifiers, so it actually is quite crucial to stick to some guidelines when dealing with strings in Sass.

 ### Encoding